 But before financing an engagement ring through your jewelry store, do your research.
 You’ll want to educate yourself on a few things:

 - Any promotional deals: You will likely be offered a low promotional interest rate.
-This can potentially save you a lot of money, but be sure that you can afford to pay off the ring during that time frame.
+This promotion can potentially save you a lot of money, but be sure that you can afford to pay off the ring during that time frame.

 You will also be expected to keep up with minimum monthly payments during the grace period.
-If you miss any payments (or are 60 or days late on a payment), the grace period will end, and you will be charged for any interest deferred.
+If you miss any payments—or are 60 or more days late on a payment—the grace period will end, and you will be charged for any interest deferred.